sandialabs/Fugu/docs/source/introduction.rst

 Control Nodes
 =====================
-Neurons can be built ot relay control information between bricks.
+Neurons can be built to relay control information between bricks.
 These should be included in control_nodes.
 Control_nodes is a list of dictionaries.
 Each entry in the list corresponds with an input (if calling Brick.build) or an output (if returning from Brick.build).

 *************
 Scaffolds